cwza/note/cp/Number-Theory.md

     }
 }

-// get all primes of x in logN int x = 1500;
+// get all prime factors of X in logX int x = 1500;
 set<int> primes;
 while(x>1) {